*Make sure you listen to the podcast (radio show) above. [Wait for it to load, if you don’t see the audio player.]

 As with each week before, remember Philippians 4: 8.
 Think on things true, noble, just, pure, lovely and of good report.
 It is hard to be negative when your mind is focusing on these things.
 Some of today’s activities can even be considered as worship.
 (Remember that if you question your singing voice or ability to carry a tune!)

 28. Paint in watercolor.
 Watercolor painting is inexpensive and can be done quickly.
 Studies have found that painting can lower stress hormone levels.
+Art is also a great way to engage kids.

 41. Take a sculpting class.
 Sculpting can be a good way to reduce stress and get in touch with your feelings.
 You may even want to make a family sculpture to better understand your role in your family.